 After more than 20 years of serving his country in the U.S. Air Force, Richard made the leap into the civilian world.
 Though he was retiring from the military, he knew he wanted to do more with the rest of his life.
 When he heard that Goodwill offered a Veterans Outreach Program designed to help military veterans transition into civilian careers, he knew he had help in reaching new goals.
 Now, after forging a new career path with help from Goodwill, Richard is in turn providing hope and guidance to others as a financial counselor for United Way.

 Iliana.
 Successful Good Careers Academy Graduate.

 Iliana lost her job while going through a high-risk pregnancy and for a time, she was homeless.
 She discovered the career opportunities offered through Good Careers Academy (GCA) while living in a shelter and decided she wanted to go back to school.
-She contacted Goodwill to learn more about the services offered.
-Every obstacle she had, Goodwill offered resources and solutions to overcome them.
+Goodwill offered resources and solutions to overcome obstacles she had.
 As a certified Medical Assistant, she now has a career, not just a job.
 Her next goal is to buy a house for her kids and Goodwill helped her start that dream.